-- Deal transaction data is sourced from Colmore's collection of GP quarterly reporting to LPs. - Due to the sensitive nature of GP quarterly reports, data is aggregated & anonymized in the benchmarks. - Quarterly data update timeliness.
+- is sourced from Colmore's collection of GP quarterly reporting to LP - is aggregated and anonymized in the benchmarks, to preserve its sensitive nature - is updated on a quarterly basis for timeliness.

-Definitions of performance metrics for Deal Performance Benchmarks
+3. Definitions of performance metrics for Deal Performance Benchmarks

 Gross DPI (distributed to paid in) The ratio of money distributed by the portfolio company, relative to Investments.
-Excludes fees. $\frac{(Cum.
-Proceeds + Cum.
-Income)}{Cum.
-Investments} = DPI$ Gross IRR (internal rate of return) Money-weighted return expressed as a percentage.
-Uses the present sum of Investments, the sum of Distributions, and the current unrealized value of a portfolio company and applies discount.
-Excludes fees. $\frac{N}{n=0}\sum\frac{Cashflow_n}{(1+IRR)^n} = NPV = 0$ Gross RVPI (residual value to paid in) The ratio of the current value of remaining Investments within a portfolio company to the total contributions into the portfolio company to date.
-Excludes fees. $\frac{(Cum.
-Adjusted Valuation)}{Cum.
-Investments} = RVPI$ Gross TVPI (total value to paid in) The ratio of the current value of remaining Investments in a portfolio company, plus the total value of all Distributions to date, relative to the total amount of capital paid into the company to date.
 Excludes fees.
-Weighted average An average calculated by weighing the constituents' deal size, effectively meaning that large deals have more impact on the metric than small deals.
+(Cum. proceeds + Cum. income) Cum. investments = DPI Gross IRR (internal rate of return) Money-weighted return expressed as a percentage.
+Uses the present sum of investments, the sum of distributions, and the current unrealized value of a portfolio company and applies discount.
+Excludes fees. $ \frac{N}{n=0} \sum \frac{Cashflow_n}{(1+IRR)^n} = NPV = 0 $ Gross RVPI (residual value to paid in) The ratio of the current value of remaining investments within a portfolio company to the total contributions into the portfolio company to date.
+Excludes fees.
+(Cum. adjusted valuation) Cum. investments = RVPI Gross TVPI (total value to paid in) The ratio of the current value of remaining investments in a portfolio company, plus the total value of all distributions to date, relative to the total amount of capital paid into the company to date.
+Excludes fees.
+Weighted average An average calculated by weighting the constituents' deals size, meaning that large deals have more impact on the metric than small deals.
 Pooled IRR Calculated by combining multiple deals' cash flows and calculating as if they were a single deal.
-Loss ratios By Number of Deals: Count of Constituents Deals TVPI <1 x 100 By Invested Capital (in \$): (I-TVPI) Culmulative Investment (of constituent deals TVPI <1) x 100 Sum of Culmulative Investment (of all constituents) x 100
+Loss ratios The measurement of loss within the constituents of a benchmark.
+By number of deals: Count of constituents deals TVPI <1